jeffshek/open/README.md

 * [Google Cloud Platform](https://cloud.google.com/) it's been a pleasure using GCP to host this
 * This is mostly open-sourced, but there is a separate private repo that handles all the deployments and the ML services.
 That was too hard to open-source without making my life too hard.
 But it's probably the easiest one to code - it only consists of a microservice and a web app hosting models.
 * I'll be releasing a huge writeup about how this was built on my [blog](https://senrigan.io/blog/).

+## What's Next

+In the future, I'm expecting to move a lot of machine learning projects about health into this repo.
+In the upcoming month, as I move things over bit by bit, this will be home to

+* A drug discovery generator
+* A clinical trial analytics engine
+* More applied machine learning projects in health and medicine

 ## Development